Uterine fibroids don’t just impact you as an individual; they can also impact your intimate relationships.

-Superficial dyspareunia is pain at the lips, at the opening or lower part of the vagina.
+Superficial dyspareunia is pain at the lips, opening or lower part of the vagina.
 Pain is immediate, and usually ceases once intercourse stops.
 Possible causes are vaginal dryness, scar tissue from childbirth, swelling of vaginal glands, vaginismus (involuntary contraction of vaginal muscles upon contact), vulvodynia (hypersensitivity of vulva tissue) or lichen sclerosus (a scarring skin condition).

 Deep dyspareunia is pain in the upper part of the vagina, the pelvis or even the thighs.
 Pain can continue for minutes or hours after intercourse.
 Possible causes include endometriosis, ovary cysts, inflammation of the bladder, pelvis or bowel… and uterine fibroids.

 A study published in The Journal of Sexual Medicine surveyed 827 women ages 35-49.
 63% had fibroids.
 Of those who had fibroids, 22% had experienced deep dyspareunia over the past year.
 If the fibroids were in the upper part of their uterus, the chance that the woman would have experienced deep dyspareunia was greater.